Skip to main content

 Is CLEAR worth it?

-Is CLEAR worth the cost?
-That may come down to saving time at the airport.
-CLEAR eye and fingerprint scans can help travelers pass through airport security lanes, and other secure locations, thereby reducing time at the airport, among other benefits.
+It provides access to expedited airport security screenings, and other secure locations, among other benefits.
 Additional features for CLEAR users include virtual age verification, check-ins at hotels and other locations, health passes, queueing ahead in lines and credential checks.

 Do all these benefits make CLEAR worth it?
+Read on to learn more about this travel program.

 What is CLEAR at the airport?